Medical Policy: 06.01.39

 Single photon emission computed tomography (SPECT) of the brain is considered investigational for all behavioral health disorders for all indications, including but not limited to the following:

-Based on review of the peer reviewed medical literature to include an Action Paper by the American Psychiatric Association, the clinical validity and clinical utility has not yet been established regarding an imaging biomarker or group of imaging biomarkers (biomarker signature) for use in assessing or predicting an individual’s risk of getting a particular psychiatric disorder, determining the diagnosis of a particular psychiatric disorder or predicting the therapeutic response to a particular treatment of a psychiatric disorder.
-While there may be some promising results in some studies, further studies are warranted in regard to psychiatric imaging to achieve sensitivity, specificity and standardization of imaging protocols.
+Based on review of the peer reviewed medical literature to include an Action Paper by the American Psychiatric Association, the clinical validity and clinical utility has not yet been established regarding an imaging biomarker or group of imaging biomarkers (biomarker signature) for use in assessing or predicting an individual’s future risk of a behavioral health disorder, determining the diagnosis of a particular behavioral health disorder or predicting the therapeutic response to a particular treatment of a behavioral health disorder.
+While there may be some promising results in some studies, further studies are warranted regarding psychiatric imaging to achieve sensitivity, specificity and standardization of imaging protocols.
 The evidence is insufficient to determine the effects of the technology on net health outcomes.

 To report provider services, use appropriate CPT* codes, Alpha Numeric (HCPCS level 2) codes, Revenue codes and / or diagnosis codes.